Financial advice is abundant for retiring adults, and for millennials, too. But what about the folks in the middle?

-If you don't have your wishes legally documented, your assets could be held from the people you care about the most.
+If you don't have your wishes legally documented, your assets could be withheld from the people you care about the most.

-Even if you don't have much to leave behind, estate planning can help your loved ones avoid a big mess on top of their grief.
-It can be as simple as setting up beneficiaries for your current savings account and retirement accounts.
+Even if you don't have much to leave behind, estate planning can help your loved ones avoid a big money mess while they're grieving.
+Good planning can be as simple as setting up beneficiaries for your current savings account and retirement accounts.

 5. Not talking with your parents about their finances

-People in their 40s are nearing an age where their parents' health may decline drastically.
+When people are in their 40s, their parents are often nearing an age when their health may decline dramatically.

-One medical emergency could leave your healthy parents needing your constant care.
+One medical emergency could leave your once-healthy parents needing your constant care.